Heather Dubrow Comments On Lisa Vanderpump Leaving ‘RHOBH’ And The Show Evolving With Garcelle Beauvais

-Heather Dubrow appeared on Monday’s episode of the Behind the Velvet Rope with David Yontef podcast, where she opened up about the recent cast shakeup on The Real Housewives of Orange County before addressing her thoughts on Lisa Vanderpump’s 2019 exit from The Real Housewives of Beverly Hills.
+Heather Dubrow appeared on Monday’s episode of the Behind the Velvet Rope with David Yontef podcast where she opened up about the recent cast shakeup on The Real Housewives of Orange County before addressing her thoughts on Lisa Vanderpump’s 2019 exit from The Real Housewives of Beverly Hills.

 After revealing that she was quite surprised to learn that Tamra Judge was leaving the show, mainly due to the fact that she’s “so content rich,” Heather admitted, via a report from the Daily Mail on June 8, that both Tamra and her other former co-star, Vicki Gunvalson, gave a lot to the show during their past several years with Bravo.